-Assessment requirements specified by a sector or regulatory body (if appropriate) Learners will also present knowledge of minute taking, chairing, leading and managing meetings, and event organisation, and the use of information systems.
-N/A Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards
+Learners will also present knowledge of minute taking, chairing, leading and managing meetings, and event organisation, and the use of information systems.
+Assessment requirements specified by asector or regulatory body (if appropriate) N/A Details of the relationship of the unit andrelevant national occupational standards Business & Administration (2013) National Occupational Standards

-Title: D/506/1942 Principles of business Level: 3 Credit value: 10 GLH: 74 Learning outcomes The learner will: Assessment criteria The learner can: Understand business markets 1.1 Explain the characteristics of different business markets 1.2 Explain the nature of interactions between businesses within a market 1.3 Explain how an organisation's goals may be shaped by the market in which it operates 1.4 Describe the legal obligations of a business 2.
+Title: D/506/1942 Principles of business Level: 3 Credit value: 10 GLH: 74 Learning outcomesThe learner will: Assessment criteria The learner can: 1.
+Understand business markets 1.1 Explain the characteristics of different business markets 1.2 Explain the nature of interactions between businesses within a market 1.3 Explain how an organisation's goals may be shaped by the market in which it operates 1.4 Describe the legal obligations of a business 2.
 Understand business innovation and growth 2.1 Define business innovation 2.2 Explain the uses of models of business innovation 2.3 Identify sources of support and guidance for business innovation 2.4 Explain the process of product or service development 2.5 Explain the benefits, risks and implications associated with innovation 3.
 Understand financial management 3.1 Explain the importance of financial viability for an organisation 3.2 Explain the consequences of poor financial management 3.3 Explain different financial terminology 4.
 Understand business budgeting 4.1 Explain the uses of a budget4.2 Explain how to manage a budget 5.
 Understand sales and marketing 5.1 Explain the principles of marketing5.2 Explain a sales process5.3 Explain the features and uses of market research

-Additional information about this unit 5.4 Explain the value of a brand to an organisation5.5 Explain the relationship between sales and marketing Unit aim (s) This unit aims to develop knowledge and understanding regarding business and introduces learners to the key principles of business.
+Additional information about this unit N/A 5.4 Explain the value of a brand to anorganisation5.5 Explain the relationship between sales and marketing Unit aim (s) This unit aims to develop knowledge and understanding regarding business and introduces learners to the key principles of business.
 Upon completion of this unit, learners will develop an understanding of a variety of business principles, including business markets, business innovation and growth, and sales and marketing.
 Learners will also present knowledge of financial management and business budgeting.
-Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards
+Assessment requirements specified by a sector or regulatory body (if appropriate) N/A Details of the relationship of the unit andrelevant national occupational standards Business & Administration (2013) National Occupational Standards